aswitwicka/BIOSCAN_QC/README.md

 - Big heatmaps showing the number or sequenced reads per plate well.
 - Two similar heatmaps showing the read support for the consesnus sequence.
 The first heatmap displays all retained consensus sequences, the second heatmap shows only the samples in which the decision category indicates they will be retained for BOLD upload.
 - Histogram showing the sequence length distribution across the retained samples.
 - Tables with percentages of retained samples per partner, partner plate, and UMI plate.
+These tables are also saved as .csv filed in the output directory.
 - All partner plates and UMI plates displayed as heatmaps.